rehakp/shim-review/README.md

 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 *******************************************************************************
 We haven't shipped Shim along with GRUB2 yet.
-Our GRUB does not allow for booting anything except the Linux kernel included in the distro and the Windows Boot Loader.
+Our GRUB2 does not allow for booting anything except the Linux kernel included in the distro and the Windows Boot Loader.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: